thematpro0095/Budgetpro/README.md

   # BudgetPro

-  This is a code bundle for BudgetPro Mobile App.
+  This is a code bundle for BudgetPro.
 The original project is available at https://www.figma.com/design/R0cKr7Wt62JIEE3DTOtGgJ/BudgetPro-Mobile-App.

   ## Running the code